|1.0.0||Initial Writing||T Beale||K Atalag MD (University of Auckland),

 The specifications under management by the Program are identified in terms of Specifications Components, each consisting of one or more concrete Specifications relating to a topic area.
 A Component is defined as being something that is separately releasable.
 In openEHR, Components include the Reference Model, the Archetype Model, Querying, Conformance and CDS.

-The definitive list of Components at any time is shown in the 'Component' column of the current baseline specifications page.
+The definitive list of Components at any time is shown in the 'Component' column of the specifications site home page.

 Each logical Specification within a Component consists of: